 We notice that during 2019, Pfizer had a dividend payout ratio under 60%.
 But what about the other years?

 Pfizer has been paying a growing dividend during the last 40 years.
 Investors have seen their quarterly dividend payments grow from 0.18 USD per quarter (2010) to 0.39 USD per quarter (2020).
 Such growth in dividends has also come with a stock return on investment equal to 108% (2010-2020) making a total return of about 208% during the last 10 years.

 One of the reasons for this steadiness and growth is the company payout ratio.
 It has been oscillating near the 60% level for several years already.
 Sometimes the company has paid more and other years it has paid less.

 In the next image, we considered the last ten years financial reports and took them as input for our dividend payout ratio calculator:

 In conclusion, to keep an eye on how much dividends a company pays, and not only in the dividend yield, can provide extra safeness of constant income.
-If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you checking our complete set of investing calculators.
+If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you checking our complete.